 The current and future operations of the Company, including development and mining activities, are subject to extensive federal, state and local laws and regulations governing environmental protection, including regarding protection and remediation of mining sites and other matters.
 Activities at the Company's properties may give rise to environmental damage and create liability for the Company for any such damage or any violation of applicable environmental laws.
 To the extent the Company may be subject to environmental liabilities, the payment of such liabilities or the costs that the Company may incur to remedy environmental pollution would reduce otherwise available funds and could have a material adverse effect on the Company.
-If the Company is unable to fully remedy an environmental problem, it might be required to suspend operations or enter into interim compliance measures pending completion of the required Grande Gold Project and the Company.
-The Company intends to minimize risks by taking steps to ensure compliance with environmental, health and safety laws and regulations and operating to applicable environmental, health and safety laws and regulations and operating to applicable environmental standards.
+If the Company is unable to fully remedy an environmental problem, it might be required to suspend operations or enter into interim compliance measures pending completion of the required remedy.
+The potential exposure may be significant and could have a material adverse effect on the Volta Grande Gold Project and the Company.
+The Company intends to minimize risks by taking steps to ensure compliance with environmental, health and safety laws and regulations and operating to applicable environmental standards.

 Many of the local, state and federal environmental laws and regulations require the Company to obtain licences for its activities.
 The Company must update and review its licences from time to time and is subject to environmental impact analyses and public review processes prior to approval of new activities.
 In particular, the Company's mineral project is located in the Volta Grande do Xingu region, in the area proximal to the Belo Monte hydroelectric plant on the Xingu River, which is one of the Amazon's most important rivers.
-Due to the existence of communities of indigenous peoples and the region's biodiversity, the environmental licensing process of the Belo Monte dam has attracted a great deal of attention from the local communities, non-governmental organizations, the MPF Office, the Brazilian Institute of Environmental and operational licensing of the Volta Grande Gold Project and relations with local communities may be more challenging and time consuming and subject to greater scrutiny as compared to the environmental licensing process and community and social relations for other mineral projects conducted in Brazil.
+Due to the existence of communities of indigenous peoples and the region's biodiversity, the environmental licensing process of the Belo Monte dam has attracted a great deal of attention from the local communities, non-governmental organizations, the MPF Office, the Brazilian Institute of Environment and Renewable Natural Resources, and other Brazilian and foreign institutions.
+Therefore, environmental and operational licensing of the Volta Grande Gold Project and relations with local communities may be more challenging and time consuming and subject to greater scrutiny as compared to the environmental licensing process and community and social relations for other mineral projects conducted in Brazil.